PostHog/posthog.com/contents/docs/cdp/intercom.md

     - intercom
 ---

-With the Intercom Connector, you can send event data from PostHog to Intercom whenever an event matches a user who has been identified by their email address.
+Send event data from PostHog to Intercom whenever an event matches a user who has been identified by their email address.

 ## Requirements

-Using this app requires either PostHog Cloud, or a self-hosted PostHog instance running [version 1.30.0](https://posthog.com/blog/the-posthog-array-1-30-0) or later.
+Using this requires either PostHog Cloud, or a self-hosted PostHog instance running [version 1.30.0](https://posthog.com/blog/the-posthog-array-1-30-0) or later.

 Not running 1.30.0?
 Find out [how to update your self-hosted PostHog deployment](https://posthog.com/docs/runbook/upgrading-posthog)!